 2014 Global Honor Roll Report (June 11, 2014)

 Global Honor Roll Press Release (June 11, 2014)

 Out of nearly 800 top consumer websites evaluated in 2014, 28.8% made the Honor Roll, distinguishing themselves by safeguarding data via best practices in three categories: domain/brand protection, privacy and security.
 Nearly 70% didn't’t qualify with 52.7% failing in at least one of the three categories.
 Of equal concern, only 4% of the News/Media segment qualified, raising concerns regarding the data security and privacy practices of the world's largest news and media sites.

 History & Evolution of the Honor Roll

 Since the foundation of OTA in 2005, OTA has worked to track the progress and adoption of best practices, while highlighting early adopters and "North Stars".
-In 2009, OTA formally launched the Online Trust Honor Roll and Online Trust Audit, which today is a comprehensive evaluation of a site's and mobile applications best practices in brand and consumer protection, security and privacy.
+In 2009, OTA formally launched the Online Trust Honor Roll and Online Trust Audit, which today is a comprehensive evaluation of a site's best practices in brand and consumer protection, security and privacy.
 Through a composite weighted scoring including over two-dozen data points, sites which achieve a score of 80% or greater are named to the Honor Roll.